ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 Images should use the inline linking style if they are only referenced once.
 References to reference links must be placed at the bottom of the article.

 Images must be placed in a folder named `img`, located in the article's folder.
-Images that are used in multiple articles must be stored in the `/wiki/shared/` folder.
+Images that are used in multiple articles should be stored in the `/wiki/shared/` folder.

 ### Formats and quality

-Images used in the osu! wiki should use the JPG format at quality 8 (80 or 80%, depending on the program).
+Images should use the JPG format at quality 8 (80 or 80%, depending on the program).
 If the image contains transparency or has text that must be readable, use the PNG format instead.
-The GIF format can be used if the image contains an animation, but should be used sparingly as these may take longer to load.
+If the image contains an animation, the GIF format can be used; however, this should be used sparingly as these may take longer to load or can be bigger then the [max file size](#file-size).

 ### File size